 Yes!
 We have opened and we are committed to the health and safety of everyone that comes to Star Island, and to the long-term health and vitality of our precious island.

 Will Star Island survive?

 This is a critical moment in Star Island’s history.
-Not opening for the 2020 conference season meant losing nearly all budgeted operating income, and we have months to go before we will be able to earn room and board income again.
+Not opening for the 2020 conference season meant losing nearly all budgeted operating income.
 Recognizing the severity of the current circumstances, many in our community have risen to the challenge by increasing their charitable support for Star Island, including hundreds of first-time donors.
 We have also received generous support from local businesses and public and private grant funding.
 In the months ahead, we will continue to rely on extraordinary support from our community as we build our resources to hedge against the continued uncertainty we face this year and beyond.

 So yes, Star Island will survive.
 Star has held strong through many significant challenges, including the 1918 influenza pandemic, two World Wars, and the island opening late in 2007.
 In this historically challenging time, our community is showing exactly what Star Island means to all of us.